p00temkin/arctang/README.md

 - Add support for ARC3 'extra_metadata'
 - Check nr of reconfigs for ARC69 as part of ARC asset rating
 - Include nr of pins on IPFS in ARC asset rating
-- Support mint/metadata update action for all arcs
+- Support mint+metadata update action for all arcs
 - Battletest across collections

-### Closing thoughts, future projects
+### Random thoughts

 - Since the ARC standards are new and allow for mutability it seems most creators enable this functionality.
 This is very different from Ethereum and overall tells the user 'this NFT isnt really yours'.
-If the NFT manager wallet is compromised the entire collection can be destroyed with a single acfg command.
-Would be interesting to change this creator mindset and endorse immutability for top collections.
+If the NFT Manager wallet is compromised the entire collection can be destroyed with a single acfg command.
+Would likely be beneficial for the ecosystem to endorse immutability for top collections.
 Perhaps introduce a gamification aspect which transforms the NFT to an immutable state after some achievement.
 This would embrace the differences to Ethereum but still respect the ethos of immutable blockchain assets.
 - On Algorand the NFT ARC standards seems to be lacking the concept of 'collection' or 'club', ie the 'smart contract clubhouse' when compared to Ethereum.
-Would be interesting to explore various paths to enable the same vibe on Algorand.
+Would be interesting to explore if this would benefit the Algorand NFT ecosystem.
+- Another approach which might be possible to pursue is embracing dynamic NFTs completely, ie going the [RMRK](https://www.rmrk.app/) route or if something similar to [Diamond Contracts](https://eips.ethereum.org/EIPS/eip-2535) (used by Aavegotchi) can be implemented on Algorand.

+### Future projects

+- Add support Algorand ARC NFT support to [ForestFISHD](https://github.com/p00temkin/forestfishd) (token-gated content access)
+- ARC NFT rating site/dapp?

 ### Additional useful options/resources